akka/akka/akka-docs/rst/java/remoting-artery.rst

 When using remoting for actors you must ensure that the ``props`` and ``messages`` used for those actors are serializable.
 Failing to do so will cause the system to behave in an unintended way.

-For more information please see :ref:`serialization-scala`.
+For more information please see :ref:`serialization-java`.

-.. _remote-bytebuffer-serialization-scala:
+.. _remote-bytebuffer-serialization-java:

 ByteBuffer based serialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^